openmainframeproject/tac/proposed_projects/Legacy.md

   * **Goals:** Build up the Docker Hub content for Linux on Z, enhance Docker to exploit Linux on Z capabilities/scale, and Develop a reference micro-service architecture on Linux on Z.
   * **Contact:** Dale Hoffman

-### Add First Failure Data Capture (FFDC) to Docker

-  * **Description:** Tasks needing completed
-  * Intro into FFDC concepts, FFDC API [30hours]
-  * Create packages (in Go and if required C version) for FFDC API [30 hours]
-  * Identification of areas of interest, typical areas of failure, difficulties -- during startup and management of container, communication with registry, and runtime of container [200+ h]
-  * Implementation of FFDC information, in Docker and other Linux environment components [200+ h]
-  * **Additional Information:** Dependency is FFDC API as laid out by IBM Linux on z development.
-Requires NDA or some legal work to be able to share externally (not a big deal).
-Need to interlock with IBM Linux team to make sure FFDC concept and goals are in sync.
-  * **Desirable Skills:** how docker works (graphdrivers), understanding Linux environment internal (and how Docker uses it, like systemd, cgroups, networking setup of docker)
-  * **Expected Outcome:** 3 month internship to get base + further internships to build on based.
-We will need good synchronization and some cycles of the FFDC folks in IBM Boeblingen to make this useful.
-  * **Difficultly:** Medium
-  * **Mentors:**

 ### Build dockerHub development stacks

   * **Description:** Build various dockerHub development stacks, such as MEAN, LAMP, Tomcat, based on OpenSUSE